ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

-**Figure 1-4 A snapshot of alpha-blending demos running on MPS3 platform**
+**Figure 1-4 A snapshot of alpha-blending demo running on MPS3 platform**

 ![Alpha-blending](./documents/pictures/Alpha-blending.gif)